 The SMILE® procedure is faster, using just the one laser.
 It has a smaller cornea incision, almost 80% shorter than LASIK, meaning a faster healing time.
 The risks of dry eye, infection and flap detachment are also lowered, plus vision result are often reported as being better.
 While long term studies have yet to be completed, SMILE® is fast becoming the new normal in laser vision correction.

 From cumbersome quartz lenses to precise femtosecond lasers, correcting refractive errors in eyesight has been a challenge occupying scientists and ophthalmologists since the 13th century.
 While glasses and contact lenses provide temporary clarity, laser vision correction is becoming a modern miracle to unburden people from the requirement of daily vision devices.

 Entrust your vision with the pioneers of SMILE® vision correction in Australia

 SMILE® Laser vision correction is only performed by certain Ophthalmologists in Australia who have access to the patented Carl Zeiss Femtosecond Laser.
-Envision Eye Centre, along with its principal surgeon Dr John Males have helped pioneer the SMILE® vision correction in Australia.
+As Principal surgeon at Envision Eye Centre, I have helped pioneer the SMILE® vision correction in Australia.
 We offer free assessments to patients to judge if you are eligible for SMILE® or any other form of laser vision correction surgery.
 Our overall mission is to restore your vision.